-About the rating: MSCI ESG Research, based in New York, is the world’s largest provider of sustainability analyses and ratings on the environment, social matters and governance (ESG).
+About the rating: MSCI ESG Research, based in New York, is one of the world’s largest providers of sustainability analyses and ratings on the environment, social matters and governance (ESG).
 With 40 years of research expertise, sustainability products and services are used by global clients to integrate ESG factors into the investment process to identify material ESG risks and opportunities that do not come under the conventional investment research process.

-Each company is primarily classified in terms of its ESG risks and how well these risks are managed compared to other competitors, classified as: “Leader” AAA-AA, “Average” A-BB, Laggard B-CCC.
+Each company is primarily classified in terms of its ESG risks and how well these risks are managed compared to other competitors, classified as: “Leader” AAA-AA, “Average” A-BB, “Laggard” B-CCC.
 In total, there are seven different classifications.
 This evaluation also includes equity, fixed income securities, loans, investment funds, ETFs and countries in which the Company operates.
-In addition, how the Group behaves towards its employees, and how it manages its water and its CO2 footprint are assessed.
+In addition, how the group behaves towards its employees, and how it manages its water and its CO2 footprint are assessed.

 Women’s Career Index